Gallery Rule

 WHERE TO HANG IN THE ROOM

 Sun Exposure.
-Oil paintings and acrylics will do OK in direct sunlight.
-While watercolors, photographs and works on paper do NOT like sun and will fade quickly.
+Watercolors, photographs and works on paper do NOT like sun and will fade quickly.
+Oil paintings and acrylics also fade in direct sunlight, but less so than works on paper.

 Humidity.
 Most paintings will not do well in areas with high humidity or water exposure.
 With some exceptions: